Shutdown bites economy, U.S. Coast Guard as Washington talks stall

 McConnell, who has mainly stayed out of the public fray on the shutdown, on Tuesday accused Democrats of “acrobatic contortions” to avoid negotiating on the shutdown.

-Reporting by Steve Holland, Susan Cornwell, Ginger Gibson, Makini Brice, Susan Heavey, Alexandra Alper and Lisa Lambert; Writing by Roberta Rampton; Editing by Steve Orlofsky and Bill Trott
+Reporting by Steve Holland, Susan Cornwell, Ginger Gibson, David Morgan, Makini Brice, Susan Heavey, Alexandra Alper and Lisa Lambert; Writing by Roberta Rampton; Editing by Steve Orlofsky and Bill Trott